kylecurtis/md-notes/Tech-Notes/DSA/LeetCode/Data Structures and Algorithms/2 - Arrays and strings/2 - Two pointers.md

 > Example 3: Given two sorted integer arrays `arr1` and `arr2`, return a new array that combines both of them and is also sorted.

 The trivial approach would be to first combine both input arrays and then perform a sort.
-If we have `n = arr1.length + arr2.length`, then this gives a time complexity of �(�⋅log⁡�)O(n⋅logn) (the cost of sorting).
-This would be a good approach if the input arrays were not sorted, but because they are sorted, we can take advantage of the two pointers technique to improve to �(�)O(n).
+If we have `n = arr1.length + arr2.length`, then this gives a time complexity of $O(n \cdot log n)$ (the cost of sorting).
+This would be a good approach if the input arrays were not sorted, but because they are sorted, we can take advantage of the two pointers technique to improve to $O(n)$.

 > In the explanation prior to this example, we declared `n = arr1.length` and `m = arr2.length`.
 Here, we are saying `n = arr1.length + arr2.length`.
 Why?
 Remember that when it comes to big O, we are allowed to define the variables as we see fit.
 We could certainly stick to using `n, m`.
 In that case, the time complexity of the sorting approach would be $O((n+m) \cdot log(m+n))$ and the time complexity of the approach we are about to cover would be $O(n+m)$.
 It doesn't really make a difference, but one justification we could give here is that since we are combining the arrays, the total length is a significant number, so it makes sense to represent it as `n`.